BepInEx/BepInEx.Debug/README.md

 ### Runtime Unity Editor
 In-game inspector, editor and interactive console for applications made with Unity3D game engine.
 It's designed for debugging and modding Unity games.
 https://github.com/ManlyMarco/RuntimeUnityEditor#readme

+## Troubleshooting
+- The BepInEx plugin manager object is destroyed early in certain games which aggressively clean up scenes, causing some plugins to not work.
+This can be fixed by setting the `HideManagerGameObject` option to `true` in `BepInEx/config/BepInEx.cfg`.